acoravos/acoravos.github.io/index.md

 Before HumanFirst, I served as an [EIR at the FDA](https://rockhealth.com/create-meaningful-change-in-healthcare-serve-a-tour-of-duty-in-government/) in the Digital Health Unit, and before that, a software engineer at [Instacart](https://tech.instacart.com/our-first-engineering-intern/) and [Akili Interactive](http://www.akiliinteractive.com/), a leader in digital medicine and developer of the [first FDA-cleared video game](https://www.fda.gov/news-events/press-announcements/fda-permits-marketing-first-game-based-digital-therapeutic-improve-attention-function-children-adhd).

 Before transitioning into engineering, I worked at KKR Capstone and McKinsey, where I focused on the healthcare, energy, and financial industries.
 Duke Grad.
 [Birder](https://bsky.app/profile/jay.bsky.team/post/3kpzw7iisxs24).
 Co-founded [CODE@HBS](https://codehbs.github.io/), the computer science and engineering organization at Harvard Business School.

-I have a not-so-secret obsession with all things Taylor Swift.
+My all-time favorite podcast is John O'Donohue and Krista Tippett's conversation on [The Inner Landscape of Beauty](https://onbeing.org/programs/john-odonohue-the-inner-landscape-of-beauty/).

 ### Past Orgs and Projects
 * Founding team at [Ummo](http://www.ummoapp.com/), a personalized speech coach.
 Public speaking is hard, [Ummo makes it easier](http://www.businessinsider.com/ummo-app-tracks-your-speech-2016-5).
 Showcased by the Apple App Store as The Top 3 "Apps We Love" in Spring 2016.